* This is a sponsored post for Geeta's Chutney *

 • You can also use a tikka spice powder instead of a paste.
 This will save some calories (as the paste is quite oily), however it won't have the same flavour.

 More Indian recipes

-If you’ve tried this paneer tikka recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this paneer tikka recipe, let us know how you got on in the comments below.

 - 1 Red bell pepper - cut into 16 squares

 - 1 Red onion - cut into 16 wedges

 - Mix 4 tablespoon Greek yogurt and 80 g Tikka paste in a bowl.